TJ-Solergibert/transformers-in-supercomputers/README.md

 Finally, we have analyzed the time taken to broadcast the metric to the rest of the processes.
 As we could expect, as we increase the number of devices, the time to perform the broadcast also increases.

 ## Conclusions
 - As for the training iteration, we have observed the significant performance improvement of using tensor cores with fp16.
 It's worth noting that implementing this change requires virtually no effort from the programmer, and we achieve a speedup of approximately 2.
 We have also seen how tensor cores benefit from using larger batch sizes.
+Finally, we have also observed that the more devices involved, the lower the throughput achieved.
+This is mainly due to communications between devices, and in our case, this issue is exacerbated by the absence of an NVSWITCH.
 - As for the evaluation iteration, we have observed that varying the evaluation batch size has no impact on throughput, while increasing the number of devices involved does.
 We have seen that, due to the procedure it performs for metric calculation on the CPU, this increases considerably and may be a factor to take into account depending on the time spent generating predictions on the GPU.
 It is worth noting that this evaluation iteration does not have to be carried out every epoch, so the effects on the overall training would be diminished.
 Another option would be to perform the evaluation with only a portion of the devices involved in training, but this would be more complex to implement.
 Finally, regarding the broadcast of the metric, it is something that we will have to take into account if we significantly increase the number of devices.
 ## Acknowledgements
-ADVISOR&BSCSUPPORT
+I have carried out this project under the supervision of Professor Jordi Torres from the Universitat Politècnica de Catalunya.
+I am deeply grateful for the assistance of Laia Julio, Ricard Zarco, and Felix Ramos from the BSC-Support team, who helped me prepare the environment for the project on MN4.